satrojan/blog/docs/_posts/2018-09-30-Imputation.md

-From model we see that our score has improved.
+From the model we see that our score has improved.
 Looking at the confusion matrix we see that our true negatives decreased while our true positives increased.
 Over all the result is about even.

 ```python